architect/arc.codes.next/src/docs/en/guides/tutorials/working-locally-and-offline.md

 1. **Previewing** - code runs locally and can be opened in a web browser
 2. **Testing** - code runs headlessly in a terminal

-Follow the [quickstart](/en/guides/get-started/quickstart) to get everything wired up. `npx sandbox` kicks up a local web server and creates tables and indexes defined in your `.arc` file for previewing work.
+Follow the [quickstart](/en/guides/get-started/quickstart) to get everything wired up. `npx sandbox` kicks up a local web server and creates tables and indexes defined in your `app.arc` file for previewing work.

 If you want to write tests (and we very much think you should!) against the infra without deployment you'll need to set up the `sandbox` as a module.

-This guide will use the following example `.arc` file:
+This guide will use the following example `app.arc` file:

 ```bash
 @app